chrisweb/rehype-github-alerts/README.md

 ## bugs

 if you find a bug, please open an issue in the [rehype-github-alerts issues page on github](https://github.com/chrisweb/rehype-github-alerts/issues), try to describe the bug you encountered as best as you can and if possible add some examples of the markdown / mdx content or code that you used when you found the bug, I or a contributor will try to look into it asap

+## Feedback

+If you have an idea to improve this project please use the

 ## contributing